t4d-gmbh/git-and-science/source/content/intro/historical_perspective.md

 Torvalds designed <i class="fab fa-git"></i> to be fast, efficient, and capable of handling large projects with a distributed workflow.

 Initially, <i class="fab fa-git"></i> was primarily used by software developers, but its robust features soon caught the attention of other fields, including scientific research.
-The scientific community recognized the <i class="fab fa-git"></i>'s potential for managing complex projects, tracking changes, and facilitating collaboration.
+The scientific community recognized <i class="fab fa-git"></i>'s potential for managing complex projects, tracking changes, and facilitating collaboration.
 Here’s how <i class="fab fa-git"></i> evolved to become a powerful tool in science:

 - **Adoption by Open-Source Projects:** <i class="fab fa-git"></i>’s success in open-source software projects demonstrated its capabilities in managing collaborative work, which is also highly relevant in scientific research.